Small Business Multiplier and valuing a business

 Seller Discretionary Earnings (SDE)

 Keep in mind to seek professional help from an expert to get the best appraisal for your company.
-Their advice can run multiple valuation methods based on your company’s situation.
+Their advice can encompass multiple valuation methods tailored to your company’s specific situation.

 A clear business valuation is key to successfully selling your business now or in the future.